GreycLab/gmic-community/news/gmic36_en.md

 [_G'MIC_](https://gmic.eu) (_GREYC's Magic for Image Computing_) is a free and open-source project dedicated to the processing, manipulation, and creation of [digital images](https://en.wikipedia.org/wiki/Digital_image).
 It is mainly developed within the [IMAGE research team](https://www.greyc.fr/equipes/image/) at the [GREYC laboratory](https://www.greyc.fr/) in Caen, France (a joint research unit [UMR](https://en.wikipedia.org/wiki/Joint_research_unit) supported by [CNRS](https://www.cnrs.fr/en), [ENSICAEN](https://www.ensicaen.fr/) and the [University of Caen](https://www.unicaen.fr/)).

 At the core of the project lies a dedicated script interpreter, the [_G'MIC language_](https://gmic.eu/reference/overall_context.html), designed to make it easy to prototype and implement new image processing algorithms.
-Around this core, several user interfaces have been built, providing access to hundreds of built-in image operators while also allowing users to design and share their own custom processing pipelines. _G'MIC_ is, by essence, an open and extensible framework.
+Around this core, several user interfaces have been built, providing access to hundreds of built-in image operators and filters while also allowing users to design and share their own custom processing pipelines. _G'MIC_ is, by essence, an open and extensible framework.

 Among its most popular variants are: [`gmic`](https://gmic.eu/reference/), a command-line tool comparable (and complementary) to [ImageMagick](https://www.imagemagick.org/) or [GraphicsMagick](http://www.graphicsmagick.org); the online service [_G'MIC Online_](https://gmicol.greyc.fr/); and most importantly, the [_G'MIC-Qt_ plugin](https://github.com/GreycLab/gmic-qt), which can be integrated into many popular image editing and creation tools such as [GIMP](https://www.gimp.org), [Krita](https://www.krita.org), [DigiKam](https://www.digikam.org), [Paint.NET](https://www.getpaint.net), [Adobe Photoshop](https://en.wikipedia.org/wiki/Adobe_Photoshop), or [Affinity Photo](https://en.wikipedia.org/wiki/Affinity_Photo).
 This plugin is by far the most widely used interface to _G'MIC_, providing fast access to more than **640 different filters**, dramatically expanding the range of effects and transformations available in these image editing softwares.